PROTECT: The Sea Level Rise Question

 Finally, bringing it all together, our EC-Earth-PISM model will be deployed to do coupled climate and ice sheet simulations to see how the two ice sheets influence each other.
 This work will mostly be supervised by my DMI colleague Christian Rodehacke.

 The project will receive 42 million Danish kroner in total (about 5 million euros) of which 8 million dkk will fund work at DMI, work to be carried out by 2 postdocs and a PhD student (so if this sounds like something you’d be interested in working on do get in touch) over the next 6 years from September.
 In fact most of the funding we have received will go directly to early career scientists, there is nothing in the budget for us seniors!
-Naturally this has some disadvantages, but given the rapidly aging population wihtin Europe and European science, I see it as a positive and we have lots of cool summer schools, bootcamps and other networking activities planned that will hopefully reach out beyonf PRECISE to the rest of the ice sheet – climate community.
+Naturally this has some disadvantages, but given the rapidly aging population within Europe and European science, I see it as a positive and we have lots of cool summer schools, bootcamps and other networking activities planned that will hopefully reach out beyond PRECISE to the rest of the ice sheet – climate community.

 So watch this space…